-8310 BUSINESS FOUNDATIONS
+8410 BUSINESS FOUNDATIONS

-Semester Credit 1/2 Grade 9-10 Est. Fee \$10 This class is the introductory course for the Business Administration pathway.
+Semester Credit 1/2 Grade 9-10 Est. Fee \$10 This class is the introductory course for the Business and Management pathway.
 Students will have the opportunity to investigate a variety of business fields while developing communication, critical-thinking, problem-solving, and life-long learning skills.
-Students will actively participate in multimedia instruction while exploring the following areas: introduction to business, marketing, economics and personal finance, business law, accounting, management, international business, human resources, and entrepreneurship.
+Students will actively participate in multimedia instruction while exploring the following areas: introduction to business, marketing, economics and personal finance, business law, accounting, management, international business, and entrepreneurship.